ethereum/ethereum-org-website/.github/ISSUE_TEMPLATE/suggest_wallet.md

 ### Support

-**Does the wallet have a person the ethereum.org team can contact regarding the wallet in future?**
+**Who can the ethereum.org team can contact regarding the wallet in future?**

 <!-- If possible, provide a Telegram, Discord, or Twitter username. -->
 <!-- Please note that as a result of any future dispute the wallet may be temporarily removed from ethereum.org.
 Having a contact person allows lets us avoid this situation and resolve issues more quickly. -->